ebanek/blog/src/content/posts/intellectual-control.md

-# Intellectual control and theory building
-If you're trying to figure out how to think about software development in light of new LLM powered tools and IDEs, then this might be for you.
-I present several things I learned from George Fairbanks around software design, connect them to AI powered development and vibe-coding, and at the end show concrete tips that fall out of the theories.
-I heard about these ideas while I was at Google, where Fairbanks is one of the organizers of software architecture classes.

-I draw lessons from my personal experience in development and the lessons I learned which are all linked.
-I have around 5 years of professional experience as a software engineer, and I'm a big fan of reading about software architecture.
-Whenever I tried to use AI to write code, I remembered the idea of Fairbanks around control, and I haven't seen anybody else make the connection until now.
-The ideas here are quite abstract, so things might get fuzzy.
+How do we maximally leverage AI for development speed, while keeping our projects maintainable?
+A randomized control trial done at Google[^googlerct], showed that using a generic AI toolset made developers between 21% and 26% faster.
+Given that AI workflows can be very customizable, I think those measured values are the minimum of how much faster we can be.

+Comparing it to vibe-coding, where AI creates end-to-end projects, ~25% feels like a small speed-up.
+The main problem with vibe-coding is that development speed on each project quickly goes to zero.
+I assume that's because the program becomes tightly wound up in complexity - there is no going forward without going back and changing something already done[^primedevin].
+And going back and untangling takes more time than just rewriting things from scratch.
+For longer and bigger projects, it seems like it's still overall faster to take those ~25%.

+Are there ways to take the speed of vibe-coding, but without quickly creating an unmaintainable mess?
+To understand this, it would make sense to look at past work which tries to understand why development speed in projects goes down.
+That kind of work often includes talking about tech debt.
+Here, I will mainly focus on the idea of intellectual control.
+I learned about this idea from George Fairbanks[^fairbanksic] while I was at Google, where he is one of the organizers of classes in software architecture.
+Recently, when I experimented with vibe-coding, intellectual control matches exactly what I feel is missing.

+The idea is quite abstract, so things might get fuzzy.
+This is also a general problem with discussing more complex AI usecases - it takes time just to get up to speed.
 I would love to include more concrete cases, so if you want to chat about them or share them, please contact me!

-For a piece of software, it could be a whole program or a function, we have **intellectual control** [^FairbanksIC] when we know how the program/function works.
-Examples of things we can do when we have intellectual control are:
+# Intellectual control

+For a software project, module, program, or a function, **control** is:
+- the ability to use the program to satisfy real world or business goals,
+- the ability to change the program to accomplish new goals which it currently doesn't satisfy.

+**Intellectual control**[^fairbanksic] is when the control comes from the things that we have in our head - the accumulated knowledge about the project and the intuition of how the program works.
+If a person has intellectual control over a project they can probably:
-- we can predict the outputs for a given set of inputs,
+- predict outputs for a given set of inputs,
-- we can explain the code to somebody else,
+- know what needs to happen if they want to fix a bug,
+- give impromptu talks about the system,
+- draw diagrams of the system which are relevant for the problem at hand,
-- we roughly know how much work would a specific requirement or change be.
+- roughly predict how much work would a certain change be,
+- teach others about the project.
+It is not easy to gain intellectual control over a software project - it is a kind of tacit knowledge for that specific project.

+Of course, there exist programs that no human could ever have intellectual control over.
+(I am not talking about machine learning - these are blackboxes from one standpoint, but we still have control through evaluations.)
+A spaghetti mess of modules and functionalities, might prove too complicated for any brain to understand[^redditlambdas].
+In 1972, as if he was desperately advocating for something that probaly won't happen, Dijkstra[^dijkstramanageable] suggested restricting ourselves to **intellectually manageable programs**.
+To have programs over which we have intellectual control, we need to have programs that are sufficiently understandable.

-Since our brains are limited, we probably don't have the model of the whole codebase in our heads (complexity undermines understanding [^hickeysimple]).
-In different words, we have more intellectual control over some parts of the codebase, and less intellectual control over other parts.
+%% this paragraph is just...ok maybe I should talk more about abstractions %% Since our working memory is limited, we probably never have the model of the whole codebase in our heads.
+It is a continuum, not a boolean, as we have more intellectual control over some parts of the codebase, and less intellectual control over other parts.
+%%maybe I should talk more about abstractions %%Abstraction is the main system through which we can understand bigger parts at once.

+One solution that Fairbanks presents[^fairbankspartner] for having manageable programs is **code as a partner for our thoughts**.
+Between the code and what we think, there could be a back-and-forth relationship.
+Similarly to how writing lets us think of ideas that we haven't even considered before, code helps us think more complicated thoughts and capture shortcuts to things we understood previously.
+## Small scale control example

-Here is a trivial example with two functions:
+Here is an example of how types could help us have control:
 ```
 def make_them_laugh(people, joke):